debamitra/debs-journal/curious-case-of-emails.md

 - **Explicitly specify port 587** in the configuration to ensure Nodemailer doesn’t attempt to use port 25.

 Above fix resolved the issue.
-The root cause as per GPT was due to Nodemailer’s fallback behavior with ports, especially when running on a cloud platform like GCP (Need to explore further to find details of the root cause).
+The root cause as per GPT was due to some unintended fallback behavior with ports, especially when running on a cloud platform like GCP (Need to explore further to find details of the root cause).

 Okay cool, next I read a little bit about what is the SMTP protocol and then tried to figure out how does an email really travel all the way from my nodejs server into a gmail inbox?